ap6643/sadeemgen/README.md

 - Built using **pure JavaScript** with an OOP approach
 - Text manipulation logic is isolated in `TextEditorManager`
+- Dragging and positioning handled via `DraggableText`
 - Color extraction is handled independently via `ColorExtractor`
-- Designed for easy extension (new text layers, presets, branding, etc.)
+- Designed for easy extension:
+  - Additional text layers
+  - Alignment modes
+  - Templates and presets
+  - Branding and organization-specific layouts

 ---